mdibaiee/mahdi.blog/_posts/2022-06-16-rust-boxed-str-vs-string.md

 }
 ```

 Ah!
 I see the `ptr` field of `RawVec` with a value of `0x0000600000004010`, that is the memory address of the beginning of our string (namely the `h` of our `hello`)!
-There is also `cap` and `len`, which respectively stand for capacity and length, with the value 6, indicating that our string is of capacity and length 6 (the difference between the two being that a [Vec is not automatically shrunk down](https://doc.rust-lang.org/nightly/std/vec/struct.Vec.html#guarantees) in size when items are removed from it to avoid unnecessary deallocations, hence the length might be smaller than the capacity).
+There is also `cap` and `len`, which respectively stand for capacity and length, with the value 6, indicating that our string is of capacity and length 6; the difference between the two being that [you can have a `Vec` with a capacity of 10 while it has zero items](https://doc.rust-lang.org/nightly/std/vec/struct.Vec.html#capacity-and-reallocation), this would allow you to append 10 items to the `Vec` without having a new allocation for each append, making the process more efficient, and also a [Vec is not automatically shrunk down](https://doc.rust-lang.org/nightly/std/vec/struct.Vec.html#guarantees) in size when items are removed from it to avoid unnecessary deallocations, hence the length might be smaller than the capacity.
 So in a nutshell, our String is basically something like this (inspired by [std::vec::Vec](https://doc.rust-lang.org/nightly/std/vec/struct.Vec.html#guarantees)):

 ```
 Stack: